Did summer really happen if you didn’t have a picnic? Whether it’s in your favorite …

 Bring the water to a rolling boil.

 Add the live lobsters one at a time, and start timing immediately.
-Do not cover.
+Cover.

 Stir the lobsters halfway through cooking.